 What is vS Code?

-VS Code AKA Visual Studio Code is a cross platform code editor that supports multiple programming languages.
+VS Code AKA Visual Studio Code is different than Microsoft Visual Studio, a cross platform code editor that supports multiple programming languages.
 It is free and open source.

 It has built-in support for python via plugins, which makes it very easy to work on large projects without getting bogged down.
 The user interface is easy to learn and less resource-intensive.